snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.8.md

 : Create snapshots and prune expired snapshots.
 Equivalent to specifying both
 \-\-take-snapshots and \-\-prune-snapshots.

+**\-\-daemonize**, **-Daemonize**
+: Force SnapsInAZfs to run in daemon mode.
+If run with this argument from the command-line, exit by pressing control-c.
+The systemd service already includes this argument in its ExecStart line.

 **-vv**, **\-\-debug**, **-Debug**
 : Debug level output logging.
 Change log level in SnapsInAZfs.nlog.json for normal usage.
 Very verbose and logs many operations that are not relevant outside of